morrisonlevi/Ardent/README.md

 ### What's up with the name?

-This projet was originally aimed to fix the SPL; as such I had named it SPL.
+This project was originally aimed to fix the SPL; as such I had named it SPL.
 Eventually I realized that I would do better with a different name; I picked Ardent it describes how I feel about the need for this kind of library.
-Right now the Ardent namespace isn't used within the project at all; this is because I will eventually move away from this name because another PHP project decided to use the name after I had already picked it.
+Right now the Ardent namespace isn't used within the project at all.
+I will eventually move away from the name Ardent because another PHP project decided to use the name after I had already picked it.
 I am not sure what the final name will be, so for now they are simply "Collections".